 Links

-The purpose of the course is to explore the challenges confronting American trade policy.
+The purpose of the course is to explore the challenges confronting international trade policy and current negotiations designed to address these challenges.

 The methodology will be inter-disciplinary, including political, economic, and legal analysis.